 David Callan was a new type of TV hero.
 Screenshot by me.

+Before the pilot episode had even been aired Armchair Theatre producer Leonard White, and the series story editor Terence Feely, both strongly felt that this story had the potential to be developed into a full series.
 The pilot episode introduced viewers to a new type of TV hero.
-The main character was a far cry from the many suave and morally upright TV heroes of the day.
+This character was a far cry from the many suave and morally upright TV heroes of the day.
 The hero of this series was the deadly and tough, yet troubled and introspective British agent, David Callan(Edward Woodward).

 David Callan is the top agent of “The Section”, a department within British Intelligence permitted to use the most ruthless methods against individuals who are considered to be threatening the internal security of the UK.
 The department is seen to be run by various chief agents over the years, each one known to us only by the codename of “Hunter”.